skellco/SBBTD/README.md

+﻿UPDATE July 19, 2016: This distribution now includes both task domains: Half Field Offense and Ms. Pacman.
+The TUTORIAL.txt file is being rewritten accordingly

-﻿Symbiotic Bid-Based GP (SBB) is a hierarchical framework for coevolving teams of simple programs.
+Symbiotic Bid-Based GP (SBB) is a hierarchical framework for coevolving teams of simple programs.
 SBBTD is an extension of the original c++ code for reinforcement learning tasks, with additional support for transfer learning and task-agnostic diversity mechanisms.